 What Is A Dangerous Condition In A Slip And Fall Case?
-Are Things That Can’t Be Seen A Dangerous Condition?
+Are Conditions That Can’t Be Seen A Dangerous Condition?
 What About Dangers That Are Easily Seen And Obvious?

 Florida’s Slip and Fall Statute: “Dangerous Condition” Under Florida Statute 768.0755